steffenreimann/easy-nodejs-app-settings/README.md

 With this module you can easily save settings of your Nodejs App or Electron App.

-A JSON file will be created automatically if it is not already present.
+A File will be created automatically if it is not already present.
 If it is available it will be read on initialize.

 ## Use Module